Adam-Petersen/PokeAI/README.md

 ```
 mkdir build
 cd build
-cmake .. -DVCPKG_TARGET_TRIPLET=x64-windows-static -DCMAKE_BUILD_TYPE=Debug -G Ninja
+cmake .. -DVCPKG_TARGET_TRIPLET=x64-windows
-ninja
+msbuild -m -p:BuildInParallel=true -p:Configuration=Release .\ALL_BUILD.vcxproj
 ```

-This support is new and we are still working out some issues.
+This support is new and we are still working out some issues, including support for static builds.

 ## Dependencies